safinsingh/lnk/README.txt

 `lnk` is multithreaded and uses a thread-safe queue to handle incoming requests and distribute them among threads.

+`lnk` uses non-blocking sockets and monitors them with an edge-triggered epoll(7) interface.

 `lnk` supports configuration in a `lnk.cfg` file with the format as follows: `a;https://google.com` will redirect /a --> google.com.